What Does ABS Function Do in Excel?

 Example #3

-You can use the ABS Formula in Excel:
+You can use the ABS formula in Excel:

 =IF(ABS(B3) = B3, “Positive”, “Negative”)

 Here, B3 = -168.
 So, it will return “Negative” for B3.
-Similarly, you can do for the rest of the values.
+Similarly, you can do this for the rest of the values.

 Example #4

-To check which ones are within the tolerance range, you can use the ABS Formula in Excel:
+To check which ones are within the tolerance range, you can use the ABS formula in Excel:

 =IF(ABS(C4-D4) <= 0.5, “Accepted”, “Rejected”)

-For the first one, the experiment is rejected as 151.5 – 150.5 = 1, which is greater than 0.5.
+For the first one, the experiment is rejected as 151.5 – 150.5 = 1, greater than 0.5.

 Similarly, you can drag it to check for the rest of the experiments.